Ratta (YouTuber)

-Danapala Mudiyanselage Rathidu Suramya Senarathna (born 7 December 1987, රතිඳු සේනාරත්න මහතා), better known by his stage name Ratta (රැට්ටා), is a Sri Lankan YouTuber, television actor, director, philanthropist and social media personality.
+Danapala Mudiyanselage Rathidu Suramya Senarathna (born 7 December 1987, රතිඳු සේනාරත්න), better known by his stage name Ratta (රැට්ටා), is a Sri Lankan YouTuber, television actor, director, philanthropist and social media personality.
 Started his career in 2012, Ratta became a popular figure in YouTube and other social media.
 During the preceding years, Ratta became one of the leading YouTube channels and a brand in Sri Lanka.
 The production of comic stories also takes place through Ratta where all the characters in the videos produced and played by Rathidu himself as well as videography and editing.

 Personal life

 He was born on 7 December 1987 in Mahabage, Welisara, Sri Lanka as the second child in a family with one elder brother Isuru, and one younger sister, Sureka.
 His father Danapala Mudiyanselage Senarathna and mother Anne Botheju are both retired teachers.
 Rathidu completed education from De Mazenod College Kandana and studied A/L from commerce stream.
 After that, he moved to Ja-Ela with his family in 2007.
 In 2008, he went to Italy for a brief period and then returned to the country in late 2009 with the intention of getting established in Sri Lanka.